HeathBanner/Liri/README.md

 The 'movie' argument guides the 'search' argument in to the Axios function that searches the 'OMDB' API

-The 'do' argument fires off the 'fs' function that begins to read the 'random.txt' folder provided, then uses conditionals to determine the first and second argument.
+The 'do' argument fires off the 'File-System' function that begins to read the 'random.txt' file provided, then uses conditionals to determine the first and second argument.

 # **All possible search arguments**